 Check out these other top things to do in Nuremberg.

 See Related: Best Day Trips from Nuremberg

-Burghausen Castle is having a regal hall, Castle Chapel of St Maria known as Hedwig Chapel, knight’s Hall, and more that adds up to the castle’s beauty.
-The interior of Burghausen Castle is an incredible sight to behold aside from its majestic outside appearance.
+Burghausen Castle has a regal hall, Castle Chapel of St Maria, known as Hedwig Chapel, knight’s Hall, and more that add to the castle’s beauty.
+The interior of Burghausen Castle is an incredible sight to behold, aside from its majestic outside appearance.

-As the building is a museum itself, it houses state collections of luxurious furniture, silverware, weaponry, and is rich in various art collections boasting over 300 exhibits for every visitor to enjoy.
+As the building is a museum, it houses state collections of luxurious furniture, silverware, and weaponry.
+It has various art collections boasting over 300 exhibits for every visitor.

-The castle has a viewing platform on its roof where it provides a spectacular panoramic view of the entire castle grounds surrounding lush green sceneries and the stunning surrounding landscape of the Burghausen town.
+The castle has a viewing platform on its roof, which provides a spectacular panoramic view of the entire castle grounds surrounding lush green sceneries and the stunning surrounding landscape of Burghausen town.

-Schwerin Castle is a majestic 700-year-old castle and one of the regal castles in Germany dated back to 942.
-The official founding date of Schwerin was in 1160 when the famous medieval lord and duke of Bavaria and Saxony Heinrich der Löwe commanded his army to conquer the area.
+Schwerin Castle is a majestic 700-year-old castle, one of the most regal castles in Germany, dated back to 942.
+The official founding date of Schwerin was in 1160, when the famous medieval lord and Duke of Bavaria and Saxony Heinrich der Löwe commanded his army to conquer the area.

-The Castle of Schwerin has been built and was restored in the 19th century where the older parts of the castle dating from the Renaissance is turned into a new building.
-The recent addition of the castle was added, such as its famous big tower, golden term, and the spectacular front portal.
+The Castle of Schwerin was built and was restored in the 19th century, where the older parts of the castle dating from the Renaissance are turned into a new building.
+The recent addition of the castle was added, such as its famous big tower, golden term, and spectacular front portal.

 Older parts of the castle remain, but new styles are added, creating a Neo renaissance and Historism style that adds to the uniqueness of the place.

 Schwerin Castle is often referred to as the “Neuschwanstein of Northern Germany” because both share the same custom of Historism, built to imitate ancient and medieval castles.